Skip to main content

 Coaches

-The chairperson is typically the most senior official role in an amateur sports clubs and fulfills a range of duties dealing with overall management of club affairs.
-The chairperson leads meetings and sets out a plan for the overall development of the club in the medium to long term.
+The chairperson is typically the most senior official role in amateur sports clubs and fulfills a range of duties dealing with the overall management of club affairs.
+The chairperson leads meetings and sets out a strategic plan for the overall development of the club in the medium to long term.

 What are the duties of a club chairperson?